tgroth58/Cistrome_Cancer_GlycoTF_Code/Readme.txt

 Directory Descriptions:

 TF_GLYCOPATHWAY_ENRICHMENT:
-	TF_glycoPathway_enrichment.R: Computed Fisher's exact test p-values for TF-glycosylation pathway relationships present in a cancer type.
+	TF_glycoPathway_enrichment.R: Computed Fisher's exact test p-values (with Benjamini Hochberg correction) for TF-glycosylation pathway relationships for a cancer type.
 The script takes the name of a TCGA cancer analyzed in this work as an argument.
 All TCGA cancer types are available in the "cancer_types.tsv" file in the "data" folder of this repository hyper_geo_test_single.R: Given a set of TF-glycogene relationships a cancer type, it constructs a contingency matrix to determine if a TF disproportionately regulates a glycosylation pathway.

 	Example Usage from command line: